rust-multiplatform/Windowing-Template/platform/android/README.md

 > Optionally add `--verbose` to see what is happening.
 > Floods your console with message though possibly, use when there are build errors.

+Take a look into the `Cargo.toml` and see all the different fields.
+Android relies a lot on Meta-Data.
+Check [Android-NDK-rs/NDK-Glue](https://github.com/rust-windowing/android-ndk-rs) for more on those fields.

 ## Testing